Cargill/splinter-docs/community/planning/rest_api_authorization.md

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-### Authorization Middleware
+### Authorization Guard

-The authorization middleware for the Splinter REST API will be implemented in two parts: a framework-agnostic function for performing authorization, and a framework-specific middleware that calls the authorization function.
+The authorization guard for the Splinter REST API will be implemented in two
+parts: a framework-agnostic function for performing authorization, and a framework-specific component that calls the authorization function.

 The authorization function will be defined as follows: